Floopert/CW2024/Readme.md

     -when boss' shield is activated or deactivated, the events are handled by this interface and appropriate actions are taken by its registered listeners

+### ActiveActorManager.java
+    -stores all instantiated game characters (ActiveActorDestructible objects).
+    -manages all game character objects in a level (gets and sets the list of ActiveActorDestructible e.g. friendlyUnits, enemyUnits etc)
+    -handles all frame updates of the game characters

+### InputHandler.java
+    -takes the ImageView object passed into it during instantiation and setting that ImageView as the receiver of user input.
+    -this class also handles user input.